Table of Contents

 COVID-19 pandemic spread a virus that harms agricultural production.
 African Swine Fever (ASF) badly affected hog-raising farmers.
 The Ukraine-Russia war disrupted oil and food security.
 Natural disasters, made worse by climate change, also harmed farmers and fisherfolk.

-The rising cost of essential goods always starts from agricultural production.
+Secondary to the ongoing war is the rise in cost of essential goods .
 Apart from the consumers, farmers are on the frontline when it comes to inflation.
 After all, agricultural production is the backbone of a profitable agribusiness in both the public and private sectors.

 With all things considered, here are the following challenges faced by the agricultural sector in the Philippines.